balunaveen2003/creat-a-git/README.md

-========== WHAT IS THEUSE OF GIT CLONE ============ git clone – What is its use?
+========== WHAT IS THEUSE OF GIT CLONE ============

+git clone – What is its use?

-The git clone command is used to copy an existing remote Git repository to your local computer.
+ asw  The git clone command is used to copy an existing remote Git repository to your local computer.

 Syntnx of clone

   git clone <repository-url>

 ***Difference between git init and git clone
 Command	Purpose
 git init	Creates a new empty Git repository in the current folder